 What Are Bully Sticks and What Are They Made Of?

-We're going to let the elephant in the room out right now: bully sticks are made from bull penises.
-Because of this, they are a single-ingredient product that is 100% natural and a safer alternative to rawhide chews.
+We're going to address the elephant in the room right off the bat: bully sticks are made from bull penises.
+What!?!?!
+Yep you read correctly.
+Because of this, they are a single-ingredient product that is 100% natural and is a safer alternative to rawhide chews.
 In terms of size, there are small (6”) bull sticks from steers all the way up to much larger bulls.

 Keep Your Dog Busy with Bully Sticks

 Being a longer lasting chew, similar to rawhide, bully sticks can come in handy for nearly any dog owner.
-Since they take a long time to break down, bully chews are probably not very good for training treats, which work best when they are small and quick to consume.
+Since they take a long time to chew down, bully sticks are probably not very good for treat training, which work best when they are small and quick to consume.
 But they are excellent as distraction treats.